AngadB013/IAM-Website/README.md

 This is an IAM system developed for age care facilities.

+The code of the website can be found in the elder folder.

 Features -
  1. Fully responsive front-end age care department website for customers.
  2. Database developed